Last Updated on April 14, 2026 by Luis Cooper

 Health & safety:

-• ECG-capable sensor (region/regulatory dependent), HRV, SpO₂, body temp trend, incident detection, and live tracking meet the bar you expect on a flagship in 2025.
+ECG-capable sensor (region- and regulatory-dependent), HRV, SpO₂, body temp trend, incident detection, and live tracking meet the bar you expect from a flagship in 2025.

 Who Should Buy it?

-• Road racers and marathoners who want maps, bright AMOLED, and predictable battery with music.
+Road racers and marathoners who want maps, bright AMOLED, and a predictable battery with music.

 Skip it if you just want distance/pace and long battery on a budget—Forerunner 570 or COROS PACE 3 nails that for less.